Be Prepared for Any Disaster

 Water Ready for an Emergency

 With most emergency situations, we know ahead of time when emergency situations might occur.
 What isn't necessary to have ahead of time is the water, but it certainly does make sense to have containers available ahead of time.
-It makes sense to store collapsible water containers in our emergency bag and then fill them up just before you know that the emergency event could occur.
+It makes sense to store collapsible water containers in our emergency bag and then fill them up just before you know that an emergency event could occur.
 You can also use this type of container to store water in the trunk of your car in case of emergencies when going on trips through desolate areas such as deserts or mountains.

 Even in an Emergency, We all Have to Eat!